OpenEMR

 Main Features of OpenEMR

-• Patient registration and management
+• Patient scheduling and management

-• Electronic medical records (EMRs) management
+• Electronic health records (EHRs)

 Installation Guide